hussainbani/adt/README.md

 - I have used python with version 3.8, which is kind of newer and tackles security issues with libraries.
 - Requirements file is already present in repo which can be used to install libraries
 - You need a token, which is right now hardcoded in the APP (Not very viable but just for the sake of some authentication)
-- Health endpoint just usees a simple healthcheck library, since the flask itself is only running application it will not give you any useful results
+- Health endpoint just uses a simple healthcheck library, since the flask itself is only running application it will not give you any useful results

 `Header: "X-Auth-Token": "T1&eWbYXNWG1w1^YGKDPxAWJ@^et^&kX"`
 - Unit test are present to check the code functionality